 I had started K9 Nose Work with Sleuth Houndz and had really noticed the difference in my dogs confidence grow.
 When you have a flighty dog, you know how important building that confidence is!
 I love the therapy side of K9 Nose Work.
 It’s also a great sport for those that want to work towards team goals with their dog.
 I have since been training as a K9 Nose Work instructor and look forward to helping my clients dogs and their relationships grow from their experiences.

-Bookings are by Appointment, Solo Sessions with your choice of learning focus to suit your dog and of course puppy/dog classes and K9 Nose Work.
+Bookings are by appointment, Solo Sessions offer your choice of learning focus to suit your dog in the comfort of your own home.

 FOR THE LOVE OF YOUR D❤️G